OCTA’s Newest YouTube Video:

 We thought it would be fitting to debut the final video in this inaugural series by featuring a town that touches on the six National Historic Trails on National Trails Day: the Oregon, California, Santa Fe, Mormon Pioneer, Pony Express, and Lewis & Clark National Historic Trails all have their histories wrapped up in this one obscure small town on the Missouri River.

 Also, stay tuned for future videos.
 We recently won a grant to film this summer at Wilson’s Creek National Battlefield outside of Springfield, Missouri to look at the role that the Butterfield Overland played in that battle.
-OCTA members from southern California are looking to complete a video on the route of the Mormon Battalion and Butterfield Overland through Anza Borrego State Park and the surrounding area in San Diego County.
+This week, two new grants were awarded that will allow the creation of videos about a modern-day wagon and stagecoach manufacturer and another about the Salt Lake City to Los Angeles Wagon Road through the Mojave Desert.
+Also, a video about the route of the Mormon Battalion and Butterfield Overland through Anza Borrego State Park and the surrounding area in San Diego County is being finalized soon.

 Complete List of OCTA’s YouTube Videos

-Click on any link below to watch the 16 YouTube videos that OCTA has produced so far.
+Last week, some people had issues with our Lone Elm Campground video.
+We reloaded it and it is working now.
+Click on its link below to watch that video and be sure to view the other 18 YouTube videos that OCTA has produced so far.
 Be sure to subscribe!
 Once we reach 1,000 subscribers we will start earning ad revenue from our channel.
 Enjoy and share!

 - Boardman to Hemingway Powerline Project in Oregon